MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/folder-redirection/deploy-folder-redirection.md

 > [!NOTE]
 > Some newer features in Folder Redirection have additional client computer and Active Directory schema requirements.
 For more info, see [Deploy primary computers](deploy-primary-computers.md), [Disable Offline Files on folders](disable-offline-files-on-folders.md), [Enable Always Offline mode](enable-always-offline.md), and [Enable optimized folder moving](enable-optimized-moving.md).

-## <a id="ss-securitygroup"></a>Step 1: Create a folder redirection security group
+## Step 1: Create a folder redirection security group

-If you are running Remote Desktop Services on the file server, skip this step and instead assign permissions to the users when pre-creating folders for new users.
+If you are running Remote Desktop Services on the file server, skip this step and instead assign permissions to the users when you pre-create folders for new users.

 This procedure creates a security group that contains all users to which you want to apply Folder Redirection policy settings.